 Please note that the timing of the buy trade is dependent on us receiving details of the sale trade from the fund manager.
-Furthermore, please note that we reserve the right to defer making the buy element of a switch until we have received the sale proceeds from the fund manager, for any reason and without prior notice.
-For any switches within a Managed Portfolio Panel, the buy element of a switch will never be placed until we have received the sale proceeds.
+Furthermore, please also note that we reserve the right to defer making the buy element of a switch until we have received the sale proceeds from the fund manager.

 We will update your James Hay Online account with details of Investment Centre transactions once we have received a contract note from the fund manager.
-A paper confirmation will also be posted to you, or your financial adviser if you use one, except for regular trades and transactions undertaken within a Managed Portfolio Panel.
+A paper confirmation will also be posted to you or your financial adviser if you use one, except for regular trades and transactions undertaken within a Managed Portfolio Panel.
 These are not confirmed individually but are included in a half-yearly (for regular transactions) or quarterly (for Managed Portfolio Panel transactions) statement sent to you or your financial adviser.